Dusty Rhodes: Jim Crockett Promotions (1985–1989)

 The promo apparently resonated with wrestling fans so much that people came to him in arenas in tears to thank him for "honoring their plight".
 In 2015, an ESPN article referred to "Hard Times" as Rhodes's best interview, writing, "In just over three minutes, Rhodes fully encapsulated every ounce of his charm by endearing himself to blue-collar mid-America".

 During his stint as booker, JCP were engulfed in aggressive competition with the World Wrestling Federation (WWF).
 When the WWF introduced Mike Jones as Ted DiBiase's bodyguard, Bobby Heenan suggested naming the character Virgil as an inside joke on Dusty's real name.
 Also in the late 1980s, Rhodes became synonymous with what would become known as the "Dusty finish", a trick ending in which a wrestler would win a match while the referee was knocked out, and the decision would be overturned.

 Rhodes is often considered to be one of the most innovative and creative bookers in the history of professional wrestling.
 As previously mentioned, his work in the development of "supercards" and gimmick matches did much to enhance the quality of entertainment and move the industry forward, as evident by other major promotions following with their own major cards and gimmicks.
 At the same time, however, he and JCP had an "old school" philosophy that did not bode well with the changes that were brought with fast moving media such as cable TV, etc. The long-standing storylines and the frequent use of the aforementioned "Dusty finish", techniques that had worked well during the NWA's territorial days, had now started to leave many fans dissatisfied with the promotion's booking.

-Rhodes was fired after Starrcade '88, because of a taboo on-screen bloodletting (laid down by the Turner Broadcasting System following their purchase of the company) during a November 26 altercation with The Road Warriors.
+Rhodes was fired after Starrcade '88: True Gritt, because of a taboo on-screen bloodletting (laid down by the Turner Broadcasting System following their purchase of the company) during a November 26 altercation with The Road Warriors.
 Furious with the interference, Rhodes booked a storyline in which Road Warrior Animal pulled a spike out of his shoulder pad and jammed it in Rhodes's eye, causing a severe laceration.
 Rhodes was then fired from WCW.